-A review of all customer complaints received on the Commission's complaint tracking system in the last three years revealed one complaint; the complaint related to a billing issue, which was subsequently resolved.
+A review of all customer complaints received on the Commission's complaint tracking system in the last three years revealed one complaint.
+This complaint related to a billing issue and was subsequently resolved.
 Staff also reviewed customer complaints filed with the Utility.
-It appears that all of the 10 complaints filed with the Utility were resolved in a timely manner.
-In addition, there are approximately 28 letters in opposition to the proposed rate increase written by several customers that have been filed in the correspondence side of the docket file.
+It appears that all 10 complaints filed with the Utility were resolved in a timely manner.
+In addition, there are approximately 28 letters in opposition to the proposed rate increase that have been filed in the correspondence side of the docket file.